 • Support families from linguistically diverse backgrounds to promote a literacy-rich environment at home for their child in their home language when they choose to do so.

-• Exposure to literacy in one’s home language does not have a negative impact on their capacity to learn English as a second language (Ríos and Castillón 2018; Poulin-Dubois et al. 2011), and if a child has a strong foundation in their home language, they will learn a second language more effectively (Ríos and Castillón 2018; Collier and Thomas 2007; Thomas and Collier 2003; Blom et al. 2014; Center for Applied Linguistics n.d.).
+• Exposure to literacy in one’s home language doesn't have a negative impact on their capacity to learn English as a second language (Ríos & Castillón, 2018; Poulin-Dubois et al., 2011), and if a child has a strong foundation in their home language, they will learn a second language more effectively (Ríos & Castillón, 2018; Collier & Thomas, 2007; Thomas & Collier, 2003; Blom et al.2, 2014; Marcos, n.d.).

 Reflection questions